-We explore further the link between land prices, house prices and capital costs in Figure 4.
-The graphs summarize the aggregate index of land prices derived in our analysis, holding constant the economic geography and condition of the individual land parcels, and we compare this to the cruder index published by Davis and Palumbo (2008).
-We also compare the land price index to the home price index produced by Case-Shiller for the Bay Area, using repeat sales of single-family housing,23 and the construction cost index produced by the Bureau of Economic Analysis.
+We summarize the link between land prices, house prices and capital costs in Figure 4.
+The graph summarizes the aggregate index of land prices derived in our analysis, holding constant the economic geography and the condition of the individual land parcels, and compares this to the cruder index published by Davis and Palumbo (2008).
+We also compare the land price index to the home price index produced by Case-Shiller for the Bay Area, using repeat sales of single-family housing, and the construction cost index produced by the Bureau of Economic Analysis.

-Figure 4A shows that the transactions-based land index behaves differently in comparison to the Davis-Palumbo (DP) index based on inferred land prices.
-In particular, the DP index displays a higher volatility, which is likely because it is based on changes in capital costs, which are rather small over time.
-More importantly, the transactions-based land price index lags behind the DP index in the early years of the price boom.
+Figure 4A shows that the transactions-based land index behaves differently when compared to the Davis-Palumbo (DP) index based on inferred land prices.
+In particular, the DP index displays a lower volatility, probably because the latter relies upon changes in capital costs, which move slowly over time.
+More importantly, the transactions-based land price index lags behind the DP index in the early years of the recent price boom.
 This difference is due to the dependence of the DP index on housing prices, which is evident when compared with the Case-Shiller house price index presented in Figure 4B.